Z-Strain Magic Mushrooms: Potency, Effects, & Growing Tips

 The closest relative to Z-Strain is the Golden Teacher mushrooms, perhaps the market’s most dominant variety of shrooms.

-Z-strains and Golden Teachers share distinctive yellow-gold caps, which is one of the reasons many people believe that Z-Strain is an isolation of this shroom.
+Z-strains and Golden Teachers share distinctive yellow-gold caps, which is just one of the many reasons many people believe that Z-Strain is an isolation of this shroom.

 Golden Teachers are known as dependable shrooms for their gentle entheogenic effects and easy cultivation.

 You can find Golden Teachers and other variants of this strain at virtually any major spore vendor online, and it’s a reasonably beginner-friendly spore to start with.